CopernicaMarketingSoftware/Documentation/Publisher/en/callbacks.md

 * URL: The url to which the Callback refers to.
 * Method: Format of the data that is sent.
 * Action Type: The action triggering the callback.
-* Disable With API callss (optional): Should the Callback be triggered if comming from an [API] (./rest-api) call.
+* Disable With API callss (optional): Should the Callback be triggered if comming from an [API](./rest-api) call.
 * Disable When importing (optional): Should the Callback be triggered when doing an import.

 For the "Action Type" you can choose the following options:
-* [create] (./callbacks-variables): When creating a (sub) profile.
+* [create](./callbacks-variables): When creating a (sub) profile.
-* [update] (./callbacks-variables): When updating a (sub) profile.
+* [update](./callbacks-variables): When updating a (sub) profile.
-* [delete] (./callbacks-variables): When deleting a (sub) profile.
+* [delete](./callbacks-variables): When deleting a (sub) profile.
 * all: All the above.

 ## Callback conditions
 Conditions are also supported by the Callbacks.
 For example, conditions can be used to only trigger the callbacks containing the name "Mike".
-Click [here] (./selections-conditions-partcondition) to read more about making conditions.
+Click [here](./selections-conditions-partcondition) to read more about making conditions.

 ## Webhook security
 All our HTTP requests contain a signature, messages can be validated through this signature.
 An signature contains the following fields: